 Please submit an electronic copy of the proposal as one PDF or MS Word document to your campus contact person, listed below.
 Subject heading for submissions should be "2017 Diversity & Excellence Submission."

-Alphonse Keasley , Assistant Vice Chancellor for the Office of Diversity, Equity, and Community Engagement
+Alphonse Keasley , Associate Vice Chancellor for the Office of Diversity, Equity, and Community Engagement

 CU Denver | Anschutz Medical Campus